Refer to the Setting Up and Getting Started guide.

 suggests similar commands when an unknown command is entered.
 For example, if

-a user mistakenly types ad
+a user mistakenly types ad instead of add, the system will suggest the

 correct command: Unknown Command: 'ad'.
-Did you mean 'add'?
+Did you mean 'add'?.

 Synonym Recognition: Enhance the command parsing logic to recognize